What is Breast Cancer?

 Breast cancer is one of the most common cancers in American women.
 It is most common among women between the ages of 45-85.

 (Watch the video to learn more about breast cancer survival rates.
-To enlarge the video, click the brackets in the lower right-hand corner.
-To reduce the video, press the Escape (Esc) button on your keyboard.)
+To enlarge the videos appearing on this page, click the brackets in the lower right-hand corner of the video screen.
+To reduce the videos, press the Escape (Esc) button on your keyboard.)

 Men can get breast cancer too, although they account for only 1 percent of all reported cases.